Skip to main content

 • Generate a structured JSON output with tags, confidence scores, timestamps, and recommended actions

-Step-by-Step Agent Setup in Serenity* AI Hub
+Step-by-Step Agent Setup in Serenity* Star

 1. Create a new agent